 Simon is co-Director and CEO of Scientell.
 He has worked in communication for 25 years, including as communication manager for CSIRO in Melbourne and Canberra, as the communication manager for the Tyndall Centre in England, and as editor of science magazines for young people in Australia.

-He is an Honorary Fellow at the University of Melbourne, on the Advisory Board of the Monash University TV Weather Presenters as Climate Communicators project and is on the Expert Advisory Committee of the Australian Institute of Performance Sciences.
+He is an Honorary Fellow at the University of Melbourne’s School of Geography, Earth and Atmospheric Sciences, on the Advisory Board of the Monash University TV Weather Presenters as Climate Communicators project and is on the Expert Advisory Committee of the Australian Institute of Performance Sciences.

 Lynette Smith has been writing and producing communications for nearly 20 years, starting as writer and editor of Museum, the magazine of the Museum of Victoria.
 Over her career, she has worked at Questacon, Scienceworks, Environment Protection Authority, RMIT University and the Bureau of Meteorology, before becoming an independent writer and communications specialist.
 Lynette established gramma communications in 2016 and is an associate of Scientell.
 She is experienced in managing communication campaigns, producing web, print and audio-visual publications, and writing technical reports, training guides, and media releases.
 More recently, Lynette has focussed on working with experts in science, technology and public policy to communicate what they do to their audiences.